browserengineering/book/book/chrome.md

 ```

 The `InlineLayout` and `LineLayout` versions of the `draw` method
-don't do anything but recurse on their children.
+now don't need to do anything but recurse on their children.

 Navigating between pages
 ========================